For the latest information about safety in Victoria, travellers should stay informed via VicEmergency and VicTraffic

 Loch Ard Gorge

 It is impossible to walk these trails and not be moved by the powers of nature that have shaped and the shipwreck history that defines the area.
 Offshore stacks, blowholes and the indescribable beauty of formations like the Razorback and Island arch make this precinct the one with the lot.
-There is a map of the whole precinct viewable from the main car park and available from the nearby Visitor Information Centre in Port Campbell.
+There is a map of the 7km of linked trails within the precinct viewable from the main car park and available from the nearby Visitor Information Centre in Port Campbell.

 The Loch Ard Gorge is named after the infamous shipwreck of the Loch Ard, which occurred in 1878 just offshore of Mutton Bird Island.
 Of the 54 passengers and crew aboard, only two teenagers, Eva Carmichael and Tom Pearce, survived, making their way to safety through the gorge’s waters.
 The tragic loss of life from the Loch Ard is just one of many shipwrecks that litter the coastline, each telling a story of adventure and misfortune.
 Eva and Tom’s survival became a symbol of hope amidst tragedy.